ncn-foreigners/blocking/README.md

 ## Installation

-You can install the development version of the `blocking` package from GitHub with:
+Install the GitHub blocking package with:

 ``` r
 # install.packages("remotes") # uncomment if needed